lexibank/tlopo/out/vol1/chapter9.md

 It seems likely that in some languages reflexes of POc &ast;poRo(s) 'squeeze out, wring out (liquid) and POc &ast;piro[-] 'twist together' or PEOc &ast;pilo(s), &ast;pilos-i- 'make a cord by twisting fibres on the thigh' have been conflated.
 Thus the items below have meanings usually associated with reflexes of &ast;poRo(s) but their forms reflect &ast;piro or &ast;pilo(s), &ast;pilos-i-:

 ```
 PT:    Iduna         vilo-             'twist, wring (of clothes)'
 SES:   Kwaio         filo, filo-       'squeeze, wring'
-SES:     'Are'are      hirosi             'wring, twist, roll '
+SES:   'Are'are      hirosi            'wring, twist, roll'
-Fij :   Wayan          vilo               'be squeezed and strained through a cloth, as in preparing kava or coconut cream; be wrung out, dried by wringing with the hands'
+Fij:   Wayan         vilo              'be squeezed and strained through a cloth, as in preparing kava or coconut cream; be wrung out, dried by wringing with the hands'
-Fij :   Wayan          vilooi-           'squeeze and strain s.t.; wring out wet clothes'
+Fij:   Wayan         vilooi-           'squeeze and strain s.t.; wring out wet clothes'
 ```

-Note that the reflexes of &ast;poRos-i- above are all WOc, whilst those of &ast;pilos-i- are EOc.
-This distribution suggests that conflation occurred in PEOc, with reflexes of POc &ast;piro[-] 'twist together' and POc &ast;poRo(s) 'squeeze out, wring out (liquid) becoming conflated both formally and semantically, giving rise to pilos-i- in place of &ast;poRos-i-.
+Note that the reflexes of &ast;poRos-i- above are all WOc, whilst those of _&ast;pilos-i-_ are EOc.
+This distribution suggests that conflation occurred in PEOc, with reflexes of POc _&ast;piro[-]_ 'twist together' and POc _&ast;poRo(s)_ 'squeeze out, wring out (liquid) becoming conflated both formally and semantically, giving rise to _pilos-i-_ in place of _&ast;poRos-i-_.

 <table>
 <tr>